711-6 THE "HOME"

 711-6 A. DEFINITION OF THE "HOME"

 When determining if a child and a caretaker relative are living together, the primary factor to consider is the location of the child.
-Except in cases of temporary absence of a child or caretaker relative from the usual place of residence, a TATemporary Assistance home is the place where the child resides more than half of the time in a calendar month.
+Except in cases of temporary absence of a child or caretaker relative from the usual place of residence, a TA home is the place where the child resides more than half of the time in a calendar month.

 There is no requirement that the place of residence meet standards as to type or expected duration.
 An owned or rented house, a motor-home, an apartment, a motel room, housekeeping cabin, women's shelter, or even a tent can be considered as residences, even if they are only temporary dwelling places.